cervoise/blog/certifications/SLAE/Exo3-Egghunter.md

+# Note

+This MD file has been created for the SecurityTube Linux Assembly Expert certification (https://www.pentesteracademy.com/course?id=3).
+Student ID: 1483.

 # Egghunter

 The first step is to study about egghunter.
-A very nice document with optimized examples is available: http://www.hick.org/code/skape/papers/egghunt-shellcode.pdf
+A very nice document with optimised examples is available: http://www.hick.org/code/skape/papers/egghunt-shellcode.pdf

 In this assignment, three examples will be implemented following the same way.